 Stop the Causes and Create Your Cure

 So you're ready to make a change, and you know the causes and the symptoms.
-Now it's time to look at a few new products: a vacuum, steam cleaner, air purifier, kitty wipes (like baby wipes, but for cats), and hand sanitizer.
+Now it's time to look at a few new products: vacuums, steam cleaners, air purifiers, kitty wipes (like baby wipes, but for cats), and hand sanitizer.
 All of these products are effective individually, but they deliver the most powerful results when they're combined.
 Use them regularly to make sure that your home is as close to an allergy-free zone as possible.
 Cat-lovers know that living without your cat, well, simply isn't living.
 So, the following suggestions highlight how to live a more allergy-controlled life with your cat.

 Suck It Up, Literally